 REGISTRATION INSTRUCTIONS: *** Space is limited, so you must sign-up in advance.
 Pre-Register by Mon, Nov 6 in Scianna Hall Suite 2025.
 A cash deposit of $20 is required when you register.
 The deposit will be returned to you when you arrive at the dinner.

 20th - Gulf Park Career Services Satellite Hours, 9 a.m. – 10:30 a.m., Nursing Building Lobby

 27th - Gulf Park Career Services Satellite Hours, 9 a.m. – 10:30 a.m., Fleming Education Center Lobby

-Ask Anna your career-related questions, then look for answers to your questions, under FAQs button below.
+Look for answers to your career-related questions, under FAQs button below.

 A: Your question is one I actually did not know the answer to, so kudos to you for stumping me.
 I reached out to my colleague in the psychology department, and I’m sure the answer will be beneficial to many.

 To find current undergraduate research activities available in the School of Psychology, go to https://www.usm.edu/undergraduate-programs/psychology.php .
 Locate the column on the left-hand side, and find the box labeled, “Resources and Information for Current Students”.
 Click on that.
 A SharePoint file will immediately open.
 Lastly, click on “PSY Student Files & Resources”.